oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

 ## Santa's Security Levels

-1. Record message into mp3 file because unable to download it
+1. Record message using OBS into an mp3 file because I couldn't find a way to download it
 2. Drag mp3 file to Audacity
-3. Play it using the Spectrogram setting
+3. Use Spectrogram setting to for better visuals
-4. Translate mp3 into Morse Code
+4. Translate visual into Morse Code

    At this point, you should get `github com gooogal xmas`